 If you want to move on from simply boosting Facebook posts, you need to learn more about Facebook Ad objectives.
 Here’s a pretty serious rundown of what’s available.

-Have you ever been confused as to which Facebook Ad objective you should choose when setting up your Facebook Ad campaigns?
+Ever been confused as to which Facebook Ad objective you should choose when setting up your Facebook Ad campaigns?

 Facebook uses the data it obtains from people’s actions on Facebook to assist in deciding which people within your chosen target audience for your ad campaign should get priority in seeing your ads.

 You can assist Facebook in delivering your ads to those people most likely to take your desired action by choosing the right Facebook ad objective for your campaign.

 Facebook breaks objectives up into three categories (Awareness, Consideration, and Conversion) with various options under each.

 Pick the category that works best with where people are in your sales funnel.